 All Medicine-Pediatrics faculty participate in the education of medical students and residents, ongoing scholarly activities, and clinical services in the Internal Medicine, Pediatrics, and Med-Peds clinics, which are supported by full-time medical social workers, dieticians, and dedicated nursing staff.

-- Participating in the systems of quality improvement, utilization review, and outcomes
+- Participating in the systems of quality improvement, utilization review, and outcomes management.

 - Working closely with the department chairs for: